 Divorce in AZ with children can require additional considerations on the part of both the divorcing parents, as well as their attorneys.
 Divorces tend to be more emotionally charged when children are involved.
-One major issue that can disrupt the attempts of all involved coming to an agreement regarding legal decision making and parenting time is something the psychological community refers to as “parental gatekeeping”.
+One major issue that can disrupt the attempts of all involved coming to an agreement regarding legal decision making and parenting time is something the psychological community refers to as “parental gatekeeping.”
 The psychological community previously referred to this syndrome as parental alienation in Arizona.

-Parental gatekeeping is, unfortunately, becoming increasingly common in divorces in Arizona with children and parental alienation claims continue to occur far too often.
+Parental gatekeeping is, unfortunately, becoming increasingly common in divorces in Arizona with kids and parental alienation claims continue to occur far too often.
 Many custodial parents will attempt to use “parental gatekeeping” or “restrictive gatekeeping” in their child custody cases based upon allegations that either contrived or unreasonable.
-In some cases, however, restrictive gatekeeping is in response to a real problem and a need to protect a child.
+In some cases, however, restrictive gatekeeping is in response to a real problem and need to protect a child.
 A restrictive gatekeeping parent who can justify the restrictions placed upon the other parent’s access to the child will likely not be looked upon negatively in an Arizona child custody case.
-Such people are being reasonable and responsible in their attempts to protect the children from parental abuse or neglect.
+Such people are reasonable and responsible in their attempts to protect the children from parental abuse or neglect.

 Some custodial parents begin exhibiting recognizable parental gatekeeping tactics before the court filing and divorce process even begins.
-It can is recognized quite easily by the following phrases and excuses meant to limit the non-custodial parent’s time with the child.
+It can is recognized quite easily by the following phrases and excuses meant to limit the noncustodial parent’s time with the child.

 “He just isn’t used to you yet.
 She would be traumatized if I left her to spend the night with you.
 You don’t know how to take care of her.
-They can’t stay that long, it would interfere with their weekly play date with the neighbor”.
+They can’t stay that long, and it would interfere with their weekly play date with the neighbor”.

 Parental Gatekeeping in Arizona | What to Expect